 Based on the facts submitted and the representations made, we conclude that the requirements of § 301.9100-3 have been satisfied.
-Therefore, Taxpayer 1 and Taxpayer 2 are granted an extension of time of 60 days from the date of this letter to file supplemental Forms 709 with notices of allocation for Year 1.
-The allocation will be effective as of the date of the transfer, and the gift tax value of the transfer to Trust will be used in determining the amount of generation-skipping transfer tax exemption to be allocated to Trust.
-The inclusion ratio for Trust will be determined under §§ 2642(a) and 2642(b).
-A copy of this letter should be attached to the supplemental Form 709 and filed with the Internal Revenue Service Center, Cincinnati, Ohio 45999.
+Therefore, Wife is granted an extension of time of 60 days from the date of this letter to file a supplemental Forms 709 with notices of allocation for Year 1 and Year 2.
+Each allocation will be effective as of the date of the transfer, and the gift tax value of each transfer will be used in determining the amount of the generation-skipping transfer tax exemption allocated to each trust.
+The inclusion ratio for the trusts should be determined under §§ 2642(a)